Where We Work

 • China consumes more seafood than the next 10 countries combined

-Despite the size of the Chinese seafood industry and the unique status seafood has in Chinese diet and economy—China is the world’s largest seafood trading country and home to the world’s largest wild seafood processing and re-exporting sector—the industry as a whole lags behind most North American and West European countries from a sustainability perspective.
-There is little consumer awareness or demand for sustainable seafood, government led fisheries reform often faces many barriers, there is a lack of Chinese organizations working towards seafood reform, and work to bring Chinese fisheries and aquaculture operations in line with internationally recognized best practices is few and far between.
+There is little consumer awareness or demand for sustainable seafood, government led fisheries reform often faces many barriers, there is a lack of Chinese organizations working towards seafood reform, and work to bring Chinese fisheries and aquaculture operations in line with internationally recognized best practices is limited.

 Without a significant, concerted, and locally-led push for reform, overfishing, irresponsible aquaculture, and habitat loss and degradation in China likely will continue.
+Lasting progress requires more than individual projects — it requires a broader shift across systems.
+We support that transition by strengthening local leadership, engaging industry and government stakeholders, and demonstrating scalable models for sustainable fisheries and seafood systems.

 O2 and Tao Ran Chinese Fishery Improvement Projects: